sagemath/sagewiki_to_gh-2022-10-10/ValgrindingSage.md

 {{{
 sage -optional
 }}}
 to see the list of optional packages.
 You should install the valgrind.spkg with the highest revision number.
-There is also a special version that includes omega, an experimental valgrind tool.

 = Valgrind Version =
-The latest official valgrind 3.2.3 does not work.
-You need to build from 3.3.0svn trunk.
-There is an experimental Sage valgrind.spkg that works and is used by many of the Sage developers.
+As of Sage 3.1.2, Valgrind 3.3.1 is available as an optional package.

 = Known Issues With Sage Components =